Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 2. dsa question of array of obj
 3. closure
-4. deep copy and wshallow copy what is node js, Npm , Express, Mongodb, Express use Brief about NPM , who makae frontend and backend , Http Tell me about yourself
+4. deep copy and wshallow copy what is node js, Npm , Express, Mongodb, Express use Brief about NPM , who makas frontend and backend , Http Tell me about yourself
 What is closure
 Features of Ecmascript6